getify/grips/README.md

 npm install grips
 ```

-If you want to use the "grips" CLI tool and the "grips-build" build tool from your command line, and you want those binaries added to your normal system bin path, you can instead install grips globally, by adding a "-g" to your `npm install` command.
+If you want to use the `grips` CLI tool and the `grips-build` build tool from your command line, and you want those binaries added to your normal system bin path, you can instead install grips globally, by adding a "-g" to your `npm install` command.

 Once installed with npm, you will have a "./node_modules/grips/deploy" directory, and there is where you will find the files you need to deploy for browser usage, as just described.